Marijuana dispensary eyes Kirkwood location. It would be the city's first pot business.

 KIRKWOOD — The Kirkwood City Council is considering an operating permit for a marijuana dispensary on Manchester Road that, if approved, would be the city's first pot business.

 New Growth Horizon seeks to open a full-service dispensary at the site of a former tire and auto shop at 10855 Manchester Road.
-The dispensary would serve both recreational and medicinal marijuana users and include an enclosed drive-through lane for pick-up orders only.
+The dispensary would serve both recreational and medicinal marijuana users and include an enclosed drive-thru lane for pickup orders only.

 The Kirkwood Planning and Zoning Commission voted unanimously last month to recommend the city council approve the project.
 The council could vote on the permit May 18 at the earliest and an initial hearing during its regularly scheduled meeting Thursday at 7 p.m. in Kirkwood City Hall at 139 South Kirkwood Road.